La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **la .alis. cu jinvi le du'u le prenu cu cizra**
 > _Alice has an opinion that the person is strange._

-By default the main relation of sentence asserts some information.
+By default, the main relation of a sentence asserts some information.
 Relations inside places or relations that are relative relations may not be asserted.
-In the last example that the man is strange is not asserted by the speaker.
-It's only Alice's opinion.
+In the last example, the man being strange is not asserted by the speaker; it's only Alice's opinion.

 The interjection **ju'a** makes the relation asserted by the speaker.
-The first sentence can be thus rephrased as:
+The first sentence can be rephrased as:

 > **la .alis. cu jinvi le du'u ju'a le prenu cu cizra**
 > _Alice has an opinion that the person is strange, and it is so._

-English often fails to translate this powerful **ju'a** concisely, thus the English translation doesn't follow the word order of the Lojban original.
+English often fails to translate this powerful **ju'a** concisely, so the English translation doesn't follow the word order of the Lojban original.

-One more example:
+Here's another example:

 > **mi nelci le nu do dansu**
 > _I like when you dance._